creativenucleus/tic-80-sketches/readme.md

 ## Contents

+- Mar 2023: [Dotcube](./dotcube) - A floating 3D dot cube, with jazzy background (needs the FFT build of TIC-80)
 - Feb 2023: [Martian Madrigal](./martian-madrigal) - An alien barbershop quartet
 - Feb 2023: [Eye of the Machine](./eye-of-the-machine) - A chaotic cyber/organic eyeball
 - Feb 2023: [FauxjiBoink!](./fauxjiboink) - A modern take on the classic Atari FujiBoink demo